blowmage/blowmage.github.com/_posts/2013-03-18-minitest-rails-roadmap.md

 end
 {% endhighlight %}

 And so on.
 But there is another piece.
-Controller and Helper and Mailer tests also attempt to deduce and create an instance of the controller or helper or mailer from the name of the test.
+Controller/Helper/Mailer tests also attempt to deduce the test subject from the test name to create an instance in the test.
 This is a bit more involved, and currently minitest-rails uses [MiniTest::Rails::Testing::ConstantLookup](https://github.com/blowmage/minitest-rails/blob/v0.9/lib/minitest/rails/constant_lookup.rb) to resolve the constant from the test name.

-What this means is that instead of hacking how Rails loads code, we can declare how we want our tests configured.
-This is a huge step forward.
+There are other little incompatibilities that need to be addressed to enable the spec DSL in your Rails apps.
 Fortunately, all this and more is included with minitest-rails, which is the easiest way to use advanced minitest functionality within your Rails app.
 (End sales pitch.)

+What this means is that instead of minitest-rails hacking how Rails loads code, it can just declare how we want our tests configured.
+This is a huge step forward.

 Upgrade Path
 ------------